EPCCed/dirac-docs/docs/tursa-user-guide/connecting.md

 ## Host Keys

-Adding the host keys to your SSH configuration file provides an extra level of security for your connections to ARCHER2.
-The host keys are checked against the login nodes when you login to ARCHER2 and if the remote server key does not match the one in the configuration file, the connection will be refused.
-This provides protection against potential malicious servers masquerading as the ARCHER2 login nodes.
+Adding the host keys to your SSH configuration file provides an extra level of security for your connections to Tursa.
+The host keys are checked against the login nodes when you login to Tursa and if the remote server key does not match the one in the configuration file, the connection will be refused.
+This provides protection against potential malicious servers masquerading as the Tursa login nodes.

 ### tursa.dirac.ed.ac.uk